 As always, having more fun than a human being should be allowed to have.

-Well executing assigned host duties flawlessly, zero mistakes.
+While executing assigned host duties flawlessly, zero mistakes.

-So the things you need to know about Obama, well, that's things that you already know about Obamacare.
+Well, that's things that you already know about Obamacare.

 We're just going to confirm them.

-The teaser headlines public option is alive and well, but hidden.
+The teaser headlines, public option is alive and well, but hidden.

 Another headline.